Eight Ways to Cope When You're a Team of One

 Teams of one are, by nature, seen as separate, individual entities by the rest of the organization.
 If you're such a team, you might struggle with having no one to discuss ideas with, be challenged by, or simply to chat with.
 This can lead to you feeling isolated or not engaging with other people, particularly if you work in a different physical space.

 Interpersonal relationships are crucial in maintaining a happy working environment, so don't be tempted to go into "lockdown."
 Instead, try to stay connected with colleagues by planning meetings, staying in touch virtually, and attending social events.
-Not only will you feel part of something bigger, but you'll also get to hear feedback, opinion and company news.
+Not only will you feel part of something bigger, but you'll also get to hear feedback, opinions and company news.
 You'll also find people who will celebrate your successes with you, and who will help you to stay motivated.

 2. Make Your Voice Heard